rhedgeco/imposters/README.md

 let vec = ImposterVec::from_imposter(imposter);
 ```

-> The `Imposter` struct has to store a bit of extra data long with the pointer to the original data like the `Layout`, `TypeId`, and drop function.
+> The `Imposter` struct has to store a bit of extra data along with the pointer to the original data like the `Layout`, `TypeId`, and drop function.
 However, when it is inserted into a vec, that information is scrubbed and the data is copied into a tightly packed array.
 This allows for incredibly fast iteration over the contained data without extra bloat.

 ## [MIT LICENSE](./LICENSE.txt)